CyberFlameGO/svnpython/Doc/library/types.rst

 .. data:: GetSetDescriptorType

    The type of objects defined in extension modules with ``PyGetSetDef``, such as ``FrameType.f_locals`` or ``array.array.typecode``.
-This type is used as descriptor for object attributes; it has the same purpose as the :class:`property` type, but for classes defined in extension modules.
+This constant is not defined in implementations of Python that do not have such extension types, so for portable code use ``hasattr(types, 'GetSetDescriptorType')``.

    .. versionadded:: 2.5

 .. data:: MemberDescriptorType

    The type of objects defined in extension modules with ``PyMemberDef``, such as ``datetime.timedelta.days``.
-This type is used as descriptor for simple C data members which use standard conversion functions; it has the same purpose as the :class:`property` type, but for classes defined in extension modules.
-   In other implementations of Python, this type may be identical to ``GetSetDescriptorType``.
+This constant is not defined in implementations of Python that do not have such extension types, so for portable code use ``hasattr(types, 'MemberDescriptorType')``.

    .. versionadded:: 2.5